CompRhys/roost/README.md

 ## Disclaimer

-This is research code shared without support or any guarentee on its quality.
+This is research code shared without support or any guarantee on its quality.
 However, if you do find an error please submit a pull request or raise an issue and I will try my best to solve it.